centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-adva-fsp150-snmp.md

 ## Configuration

-When creating an host, fill the 'Snmp Community' and 'Snmp Version' fields to match the device configuration.
+When creating an host, fill the 'SNMP Community' and 'SNMP Version' fields to match the device configuration.

   :warning: When using SNMP v3, set extra parameters with SNMPEXTRAOPTIONS macro